FormidableLabs/terraform-aws-serverless/modules/xray/README.md

 The first step is to make sure that the [core IAM `serverless` module][core_module] is integrated.
 Then, this optional module can be added as a resource after.

-_Note_: There is no direct dependencies between the core module and this submodule because everything is re-using well-known resource names that are defined across the Serverless framework stack and your Terraform support stack.
+_Note_: There are no direct dependencies between the core module and this submodule because everything is re-using well-known resource names that are defined across the Serverless framework stack and your Terraform support stack.

 ```hcl
 # variables.tf